AGRINFO AGRINFO logo

 Background

-In October 2024, the EU raised the MRL on gherkins from 0.01 mg./kg to 0.2 mg/kg; on pumpkins and watermelons from 0.3 mg/kg to 0.4 mg/kg based on new CXLs; and the MRL on radish leaves from 25 mg/kg to 50 mg/kg after a request for modification of the MRL and EFSA’s (EFSA 2023b) evaluation that the requested modification is safe.
+In October 2024, the EU raised the MRL on gherkins from 0.01 to 0.2 mg/kg; and on pumpkins and watermelons from 0.3 to 0.4 mg/kg, based on new CXLs.
+The MRL on radish leaves was raised from 25 to 50 mg/kg after a request for modification of the MRL and after EFSA (2023b) concluded that the modification was acceptable for consumer safety.

 MRLs are set in accordance with the rules set out in Regulation 396/2005.
 For information on current MRLs for other substances, please consult the EU Pesticide Residues database.